PlanetTheCloud/PlanetTheCloud/README.md

 <p align="center">Studying & working for a better future.</p>

 ## ⚡ What I can do
-- Backend web development (PHP)
+- Backend web development (PHP, Laravel, NodeJS)
-- Frontend web development (HTML, CSS, JavaScript)
+- Frontend web development (HTML, CSS, JavaScript, a little bit of React and Vue mostly sticks to Bootstrap)
-- Scripting (JavaScript)
+- Scripting (JavaScript, Python)
-- ✨ Came up with ideas and solutions ✨
+- ✨ Come up with novel ideas and solutions ✨
 - and more!
-(Still learning)
+(Always learning)

 ## 🔭 I’m currently working on
 - Myself!
 Learning new things and studying Computer Science
-- Side Projects: -
+- Side Projects: Schedula, and other fields
-- Main Projects: -
+- Main Projects: Work

 ## 🌱 I’m currently learning
 - Computer Science
-- PHP 8.2
 - The wonders of AI

-## 👯 I’m looking to collaborate on
-- Something new and exciting
+- Corporate Governance

 ## 📫 How to reach me:
 - Email: `planet.devnetwork@gmail.com`